Volunteer in an animal shelter in Hua Hin and improve the lives of stray dogs living on the grounds of a famous Buddhist temple.

 Please note, all prices are listed in USD.
 Please refer to the payment schedule here.

 What’s Not Included:

-You may share a room with other participants, but you will be separated by gender.
+Groups will stay in a room at the volunteer guest residence.
+It is located about a 10-minute drive from the temple and volunteer program center, or a long walk.
+Your group may share a room with other participants, but you will be separated by gender.
 There are modern bathrooms, showers and sinks.
 There is only cold water.
-Electric fans, pillows and clean bed sheets are provided, but students should plan to bring their own towel.
-There is no public kitchen in the building, and you should plan to eat most of your meals from local restaurants or street vendors.
+Electric fans, pillows and clean bed sheets are provided, but each students should plan to bring their own towel.
+Meals will be eaten in the common rooms.

 What’s the weather like?

 Thailand is tropical, and the weather is hot and humid for most of the year.
 They do have a rainy season, but the time of the year varies by area.
 In the south and west, the rainy season is from April to October.
 In the west and north, the rain falls between September and December.

 You will need a volunteer visa (Type O) for Thailand if you are staying 4 weeks or longer.
 If you are staying 2-3 weeks, you can simply use the tourist visa that you will get upon arrival at the airport in Bangkok.